MJZLOTR/contentspace/README.md

 > [!WARNING]
 > All submodules added in the project, are listed in `.gitmodules`.
 It is strongly advised not to alter this file manually

+### Structure

+The newly created or migrated content has always to go under `/doc`.
+There can be found two sub-folders:

+- **gitea.com**, here should be cloned **only** the repos living in the internal git system
+- **github.com**, here should be cloned **only** the repos living in any public facing GitHub organization affiliated with Open Telekom Cloud

+**Always fork the upstream repos you are going to work on**, unless you instructed otherwise, and add them as _submodule_
+in one of the aforementioned paths.

+> [!IMPORTANT]
+> If you are contributing **new** content, always clone your fork under **gitea.com**, do not create any branch or commits
+> in **opentelekomcloud-docs/architecture-center**.

+Under **assets/templates**, you can find a scaffold for two different kind of articles, an external and internal one.
+All you need (if you are contributing new content) is to make a copy of it and fill in the gaps according to the inline instructions.

+> [!NOTE]
+> If you are curating migrated content, consult [MIGRATION.md](doc%2Fgitea.com%2FMIGRATION.md)

 ## Dev Container